On Randomized Fictitious Play for Approximating Saddle Points Over Convex Sets: Introduction

 In this paper, we show that it is possible to get such an algorithm for computing an $\eps$-saddle point \raf{ee}.
-Our algorithm is based on combining a technique developed by Grigoriadis and Khachiyan \cite{GK95}, based on a randomized variant of Brown's fictitious play \cite{B51}, with the recent results on random sampling from convex sets \cite{LV06,V05}.
-Our algorithm is superior to known methods when the width parameter $\rho$ (to be defined later) is small and $\eps \in (0,1)$ is a fixed but arbitrarily small constant.
+Our algorithm is based on combining a technique developed by Grigoriadis and Khachiyan \cite{GK95}, based on a randomized variant of Brown's fictitious play \cite{B51}, with the recent results on random sampling from convex sets (see, e.g., \cite{LV06,V05}).
+Our algorithm is superior to known methods when the width parameter $\rho$ (to be defined later) is small and $\eps \in (0,1)$ is a fixed but arbitrarily small constant; see the comparison with sampling-based algorithms in Section~\ref{related}.